 So now you know ZooKeeper.
-It's fast, simple, your application works, but wait ... something's wrong.
+It's fast, simple, your application works, but wait ...

+something's wrong.
 Here are some pitfalls that ZooKeeper users fall into:

-1. If you are using watches, you must look for the connected watch event.
-When a ZooKeeper client disconnects from a server, you will not receive notification of changes until reconnected.
-If you are watching for a znode to come into existance, you will miss the event if the znode is created and deleted while you are disconnected.

-- 2. You must test ZooKeeper server failures.
+- 1. If you are using watches, you must look for the connected watch event.
+When a ZooKeeper client disconnects from a server, all the watches are removed, so a client must treat the disconnect event as an implicit trigger of watches.
+The easiest way to deal with this is to act like the connected watch event is a watch trigger for all your watches.
+The connected event makes a better trigger than the disconnected event because you can access ZooKeeper and reestablish watches when you are connected. - 2.
+You must test ZooKeeper server failures.
 The ZooKeeper service can survive failures as long as a majority of servers are active.
 The question to ask is: can your application handle it?
 In the real world a client's connection to ZooKeeper can break.
 (ZooKeeper server failures and network partitions are common reasons for connection loss.)
 The ZooKeeper client library takes care of recovering your connection and letting you know what happened, but you must make sure that you recover your state and any outstanding requests that failed.
 Find out if you got it right in the test lab, not in production test with a ZooKeeper service made up of a several of servers and subject them to reboots. - 3.
 The list of ZooKeeper servers used by the client must match the list of ZooKeeper servers that each ZooKeeper server has.
 Things can work, although not optimally, if the client list is a subset of the real list of ZooKeeper servers, but not if the client lists ZooKeeper servers not in the ZooKeeper cluster. - 4.
 Be careful where you put that transaction log.
 The most performance-critical part of ZooKeeper is the transaction log.
 ZooKeeper must sync transactions to media before it returns a response.
 A dedicated transaction log device is key to consistent good performance.
 Putting the log on a busy device will adversely effect performance.
 If you only have one storage device, put trace files on NFS and increase the snapshotCount; it doesn't eliminate the problem, but it can mitigate it. - 5.
 Set your Java max heap size correctly.
 It is very important to avoid swapping.
 Going to disk unnecessarily will almost certainly degrade your performance unacceptably.
-Remember, in ZooKeeper, everything is ordered, so if one request hits the disk, all other queued requests hit the disk.

-To avoid swapping, try to set the heapsize to the amount of physical memory you have, minus the amount needed by the OS and cache.
+Remember, in ZooKeeper, everything is ordered, so if one request hits the disk, all other queued requests hit the disk. - To avoid swapping, try to set the heapsize to the amount of physical memory you have, minus the amount needed by the OS and cache.
 The best way to determine an optimal heap size for your configurations is to run load tests.
 If for some reason you can't, be conservative in your estimates and choose a number well below the limit that would cause your machine to swap.
 For example, on a 4G machine, a 3G heap is a conservative estimate to start with.